Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 Sounded like a plan.
 We were in!

 Saturday morning, around 9:00 AM, we pulled up to the ranch.
 An older, weathered rancher greeted us.
-His eyes were sharp… measuring… suspicious.
+His eyes were sharp, measured, suspicious!

 He asked what we wanted.

-The rancher nodded and pointed us toward the stables.
-But he kept looking at us—especially at me.
+The rancher owner nodded and pointed us toward the stables.
+But he kept looking at us—especially at me!

 Now let's be real.

-We walked over and greeted the attendent!
+We walked over and greeted the stable attendant!
 We saddled up and rode out.
-The attendant told us, “If you get lost, just let the horse go—it’ll bring you back.”
+The attendant told us, "If you get lost, just let the horse go—it'll bring you back."

-We rode for a couple hours.
+We rode for a couple of hours.
 Beautiful land.
 Quiet.
-But in the back of my mind, I couldn’t shake the way that rancher looked at me.
+But in the back of my mind, I couldn't take the way that the rancher owner looked at me.

 When we returned, he came over and started talking.
 After a few minutes, he told us he was a retired U.S. Army Colonel.